Jon Mark: Biography

 In October 1972, Mark was involved in an accident in Hawaii and lost most of his left-hand ring finger.
 "What Am I Living For" from Mark-Almond 73 gained the group the most US radio airplay they would get, but nevertheless they disbanded later that year.

-Mark released a solo record for Columbia Song for a Friend in 1975.
+Mark released a solo record for Columbia Songs for a Friend in 1975.
 He and Almond reunited in 1975 and released the outstanding To the Heart on ABC Records (which had acquired Blue Thumb) in 1976, which featured the drummer Billy Cobham.
 Other notable musicians, who have recorded or toured with Mark-Almond include drummer Dannie Richmond, violinist Greg Bloch, keyboardist Tommy Eyre and bassist Roger Sutton.
 Eyre and Sutton later teamed in Riff Raff.
 A&M Records signed the duo in 1978 and released Other Peoples Rooms, but the record did not sell as well as earlier releases.
 Mark-Almond disbanded again in the mid 1980s, after releasing two decent albums, Tuesday in New York (1980) and a live offering The Last & Live (1981).
 In 1996 Mark-Almond reunited again for a CD release, Night Music, which featured keyboardist Mike Nock and others.

 Mark moved to New Zealand in the mid 1980s, and released a number of successful solo Ambient music recordings on his White Cloud record label, as well as collaborating with other artists on traditional Celtic and folk recordings and producing other artists.
 A release of Tibetan Monk chants Mark recorded and produced with his wife Thelma Burchell won a Grammy Award in 2004.

 On 29 December 2015, Jon Mark's wife, Thelma Burchell (born 20 November 1943) died.
 Mark died on 10 February 2021, at age 77.